A-Crow-Nowhere/SVCROWS/README.md

 ### Final Test

 You should now be able to run all the following **from any location or Conda environment**:
+All functions have an embedded help command to instruct usage.
 ```bash
 scavenge some_file.vcf output.tsv
 hunt other_input.tsv results.tsv